jido/dodo/README.md

 The generator also passes the resume continuation in R8 and the unwind continuation in R9.

-When the generator ends or an event is raised, the generator sets the stack pointer to SP1 and returns like a normal function without arguments.
+When the generator ends or an event is raised, the generator sets the stack pointer back to SP1 and returns like a normal function without arguments.

+### Associative function calls

+Associative functions always take two arguments of same type.
+The arguments are passed in RDX:RAX and RSI:RDI if they fit in a pair of registers, or on stack otherwise.

+They are otherwise similar to standalone functions.

+If an associative function is called with more than two arguments in the source file, then the function is called multiple times with the result of a function call used as argument until all parameters are consumed.
+The order of calls is not defined, but the order of arguments is preserved.